-This letter will spell out rights and responsibilities and it will constitute the green light for the administrations involved to proceed with the drafting of the Twinning Contract.
+The notification letter sent to the selected MS spells out rights and responsibilities and represents the green light for the administrations involved to proceed with the drafting of the Twinning Contract.
 The Commission will publish a summary of all final selections of each BC, once the selection process is completed.